 In many sophisticated fundraising organizations, there is still a sharp dichotomy between major and planned gifts.
-As a relatively new fundraising professional, I cannot, for the life of me, understand this how this approach truly benefits the donor.
+As a fundraising professional, I cannot, for the life of me, understand this how this approach truly benefits the donor.
 Despite the growing professionalism of the non-profit sector, there is still a lot than can be learned by studying how our for-profit counterparts acquire and service their clients.

 Every year, banks and other large for-profit organizations spend millions of dollars trying to understand their clients.
 Through refined data analysis techniques, these organizations look for evidence that allows them to develop and implement sophisticated methods for acquiring and retaining their clients.
 While non-profit organizations may lack the resources to conduct extensive data analysis, they can certainly learn a lot by studying the strategies and tactics of their for-profit counterparts.

 Donor Acquisition and Donor Retention are two very different functions

 In the vast majority of for-profit organizations, there is a clear structural distinction between client acquisition and client retention.
 Client acquisition is a function of the Sales and Marketing group.
 This group is primarily responsible for delivering a clear and concise message which asks the potential client to do business with that organization.
 Once “signed on”, the ongoing service delivery is assigned to some kind of customer service team or a dedicated relationship manager.

 In many charitable organizations, there is no distinction between acquisition and retention.
 Most fundraising charities are organized around programs.
 In other words, there is an Annual Program team (which often encompasses special events), a Major Gifts team and a Planned Giving Team.
 Even in organizations with a dedicated donor-centered philosophy, this structure creates confusion for the donor.
 Let’s look at this through a simple case study.